mtolly/onyx/haskell/README.md

   * Convert to RB3 (CON/RBA/FoF/PS/CH/dB -> `_rb3con` or Magma folder)

-    Imports from a Rock Band 3, Frets on Fire, or Phase Shift song, and creates either a Rock Band 3 CON file or a Magma v2 project.
+    Imports from a Rock Band, Frets on Fire, Phase Shift, or Clone Hero song, and creates either a Rock Band 3 CON file or a Magma v2 project.

     Here is a sample of the steps performed when importing from FoF/PS: